Get your remote team into the spirit of the season with more than four dozen virtual holiday party ideas!

 27. Choose a Fun Virtual Holiday Party Theme

 Of course, the theme of your virtual holiday party could simply be “the holidays.”
-But why not jazz things up a bit with a more specific theme?
+But why not jazz things up a bit with a more specific theme for your virtual holiday party?
 You can customize your e-vite to reflect the theme.
 And, when you’re choosing from the activities above, give them a fresh spin with your theme!

 For instance, if you plan a tropical holiday party, you can include fun touches like flowers and pineapples on your e-vites.
 Instead of building gingerbread houses, your team might share dishes on-screen like coconut cake or tiki drinks.